Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/ContingentValues/README.md

 2. Load the "BirdNests" `GeodatabaseFeatureTable`.
 3. Load the `ContingentValuesDefinition` from the feature table.
 4. Create a new `FeatureLayer` from the feature table and add it to the map.
-5. Create a new `Feature` from the feature table using `FeatureTable::createFeature`
+5. Create a new `Feature` from the feature table using `FeatureTable::createFeatureAsync`
 6. Supply the initial list of selections.
 This can also be retrieved from the `FeatureTable`'s `Field`'s `CodedValueDomain`
 7. After making the initial selection, retrieve the valid contingent values for each field as you select the values for the attributes.
   i.
 Create a `ContingentValuesResult` from `FeatureTable::contingentValues` and pass in the current feature and the target field by name.